Avanade STEM Scholarship

 Learn more about our mission to empower young women to study the STEM disciplines.

 Avanade has pursued a deliberate and purpose-driven strategy around Inclusion & Diversity (I&D) since our founding in 2000.
-It started with our focus on a challenge that we face: the lack of women in the technology industry.
-To address that, we had to go to the root of the problem, which was attracting girls and young women to STEM, offering scholarships and creating programs.
+It started with our focus on a challenge that we still face: the lack of women in the technology industry.
+To address that, we had to go to the root of the problem, which was attracting girls and young women to STEM, offering scholarships and creating programs to foster their skills.

 But Inclusion & Diversity is not limited to one group of people or one challenge.
 Inclusion is everyone, everything, every day.
 It’s the rising tide that lifts all boats.
 If our inclusive culture doesn’t consider all races, gender identities, ethnicities, sexual orientations, disabilities, ages, religions – all people and all phases of life – it falls short.

-In 2019, Pam Maynard became not only Avanade’s first woman CEO, but the first CEO who is a woman of color.
+In 2019, Pamela Maynard was named CEO of Avanade, becoming the first woman and person of color to lead the organization."
 She is passionate about building on the I&D foundation Avanade had already established with a comprehensive strategy that involves every person at Avanade.
 In 2020, Hallam Sargeant joined Avanade as our first Chief Inclusion & Diversity Officer to help accelerate this vision.

 “I'm passionate about inclusion and diversity and personally I don’t believe there is innovation without diversity.
 With diversity we challenge our thinking, we have alternative thoughts and mindsets.”

-Our I&D framework is rooted in three concepts:
+Our I&D framework is rooted in three strategic priorities:

-At Avanade, Inclusion & Diversity is part of everything we do, from the way we treat people to how we make decisions, to the solutions we take to market.
-We believe it’s a discipline that must be practiced with vigilance every day.
+At Avanade, Inclusion & Diversity is part of everything we do, from the way we treat people to how we make decisions and the solutions we take to market.
+Our strategic priorities are enabled by defining and driving inclusive behaviors as well as building inclusive policies and processes.
+We believe inclusion is a discipline that must be practiced with vigilance every day, and this belief has generated tangible results.